dhellmann/pymotw-3/source/collections/deque.rst

 Rotating
 ========

-Another useful capability of the ``deque`` is to rotate it in either direction, to skip over some items.
+Another useful aspect of the ``deque`` is the ability to rotate it in either direction, so as to skip over some items.

 .. literalinclude:: collections_deque_rotate.py
     :caption: